Table of Contents

 To support students of all ages across all school districts throughout their educational experience, state leaders may explore how to effectively use financial resources to provide or enhance physical and mental health services for students.
 For states that prioritize the health and well-being of higher education students, funds may be available for programs that directly impact student health or can positively affect retention and engagement.
 Virtual care programs like TimelyCare meet the requirements for funds that state legislation allocates for such purposes.
 Additionally, federal funds for student support initiatives may be distributed through states.

-Some institutions may have funds allocated for healthcare resources or funds that can be reallocated in the healthcare budget to support a virtual health and well-being program.
+Some institutions may have funds allocated for healthcare resources, a student affairs budget, or funds that can be reallocated in the healthcare budget to support a virtual health and well-being program.
 Beyond these funds, college and university endowments or other institutional donations provide another potential source of funding for virtual care programs.
 While most new gifts to endowments at private and public schools are typically restricted for specific purposes, some gifts may be earmarked for student support services, healthcare, behavioral health, medical care, medical services, or mental health initiatives.
-Similarly, recent donations for emergency support may have restrictions to help fund support services for students as part of the recovery from COVID-19.

 Endowed funds often support student financial aid and scholarships.
 But many students need more direct emergency assistance.
 Consider dedicating student emergency funds to help students who are struggling financially now.
 Then, the gifts made to these funds can be for current use, which means campus healthcare providers can use them immediately to help students.